 Mass Probation Across the United States

-In May of 2016, Robina Institute of Criminal Law and Criminal Justice Faculty Affiliate and Probation Revocation Revocation Advisory Board member Michelle S. Phelps published new research on Mass Probation in the U.S. in the journal Punishment & Society.
+In May of 2016, Robina Institute Faculty Affiliate and Probation Revocation project advisory board member Michelle S. Phelps published new research on Mass Probation in the U.S. in the journal Punishment & Society.
 This project was funded in part by the Robina Institute.

 As highlighted by recent reports from the Robina Institute, the U.S. is “exceptional” not just for its massive prison population, but also for its rates of probation and parole supervision, which are more than four times the average rate across European countries.
 Both of these forms of community supervision allow individuals to serve their sentences in their home communities under the supervision of a probation or parole officer.
 Probationers and parolees are required to abide by a set of conditions, typically including regular reporting, avoiding new arrests, paying fines and fees, abstaining from drug and alcohol use, participating in programs, and finding or maintaining employment.
 Failure to meet these conditions may result in supervision violations, which can end with revocation to jail or prison.